Retired Chairman and CEO, Surface Protection Industries, Inc.

-Reiner Triltsch is chief investment officer of Wentworth, Hauser and Violich.
-He began his career in 1975 as a management trainee at Ford Motor Company in Cologne, Germany.
-As a result of that experience, he earned the designation of “Industriekaufmann” (Industrial Businessman), which equates to a nationally recognized training/vocational degree.
-He moved to the United States two years later.
+Reiner Triltsch is the Former Portfolio Manager, Geneva Advisors, LLC.
+He began his career in 1975 with a management traineeship at Ford Motor Company in Cologne, Germany after which he received the designation of “Industriekaufmann” or Industrial Businessman, which equates to a nationally recognized training/vocational degree.
+In 1977 he moved to the United States.

-After completing his MBA, Triltsch began an investment career with two small investment boutiques in Fort Worth, Texas, in 1980.
-In 1984, he joined the Teacher Retirement System of Texas in Austin as an investment analyst.
-He went to work as a vice president, portfolio manager for the LTV Corporation’s investment subsidiary, Western Reserve Capital Management Inc. in 1987, where he co-managed both domestic and international portfolios in Dallas.
+After receiving an MBA, Mr. Triltsch began his investment career with two small investment boutiques in Fort Worth TX in 1980.
+In 1984, he joined the Teacher Retirement System of Texas in Austin as an Investment Analyst.
+He went to work as a Vice President, Portfolio Manager for the LTV Corporation's investment subsidiary, Western Reserve Capital Management, Inc. in 1987, where he co-managed both domestic and international portfolios in Dallas.

-In 1990, he co-founded and became managing director, senior portfolio manager for Gulfstream Global Investors Ltd, an investment management firm specializing in international equity management for institutional clients.
+In 1990, Mr. Triltsch co-founded and became a Managing Director, Senior Portfolio Manager for Gulfstream Global Investors, Ltd, an investment management firm specializing in international equity management for institutional clients.
 Gulfstream was acquired by the German bank WestLB and became part of its WestAM subsidiary in 2001.
-There, Triltsch continued to manage the investment function as chief investment officer and senior portfolio manager for global portfolios until 2004.
+There, Mr. Triltsch continued to manage the investment function as Chief Investment Officer and Senior Portfolio Manager for global portfolios until 2004.